Japanese homes engulfed in landslide after powerful quake hits Hokkaido

 The Tomari Nuclear Power Station suffered a power outage but was cooling its fuel rods safely with emergency power, said Chief Cabinet Secretary Yoshihide Suga.
 Operator Hokkaido Electric Power Co (9509.T) reported no radiation irregularities at the plant, which has been shut since shortly after a massive 2011 earthquake, Suga told a news conference.

-A fire broke out at a Mitsubishi Steel Mfg Co (5632.T) plant in the city of Nemuro but has largely been brought under control, NHK said, quoting local officials.
+A fire broke out at a Mitsubishi Steel Mfg Co (5632.T) plant in the city of Muroran but has largely been brought under control, NHK said, quoting local officials.

+A row of houses could be seen slanting at odd angles, leaning against one another in one town, while roof tiles and water covered floors at New Chitose Airport.
+Many schools were closed, and some 2.95 million homes were without power, NHK said.

 A series of smaller shocks, including one with a magnitude of 5.4, followed the initial temblor, the Meteorological Agency said.
 Agency official Toshiyuki Matsumori, at a early morning news conference, warned residents to take precautions for potential major aftershocks in coming days.